Betelgeuse: Distance measurements

-Although the European Space Agency's current Gaia mission was not expected to produce good results for stars brighter than the approximately V=6 saturation limit of the mission's instruments, actual operation has shown good performance on objects to about magnitude +3.
-Forced observations of brighter stars mean that final results should be available for all bright stars and a parallax for Betelgeuse will be published an order of magnitude more accurate than currently available.
-There is no data on Betelgeuse in Gaia Data Release 2.
+The European Space Agency's current Gaia mission is unable to produce good parallax results for stars like Betelgeuse which are brighter than the approximately V=6 saturation limit of the mission's instruments.
+Because of this limitation, there was no data on Betelgeuse in Gaia Data Release 2, from 2018 or Data Release 3 from 2022.

 Variability

 Betelgeuse is classified as a semiregular variable star, indicating that some periodicity is noticeable in the brightness changes, but amplitudes may vary, cycles may have different lengths, and there may be standstills or periods of irregularity.
 It is placed in subgroup SRc; these are pulsating red supergiants with amplitudes around one magnitude and periods from tens to hundreds of days.

 Betelgeuse typically shows only small brightness changes near to magnitude +0.5, although at its extremes it can become as bright as magnitude 0.0 or as faint as magnitude +1.6.
 Betelgeuse is listed in the General Catalogue of Variable Stars with a possible period of 2,335 days.
 More detailed analyses have shown a main period near 400 days, a short period of 185 days, and a longer secondary period around 2,100 days.
 The lowest reliably-recorded V-band magnitude of +1.614 was reported in February 2020.

 Radial pulsations of red supergiants are well-modelled and show that periods of a few hundred days are typically due to fundamental and first overtone pulsation.
 Lines in the spectrum of Betelgeuse show doppler shifts indicating radial velocity changes corresponding, very roughly, to the brightness changes.
 This demonstrates the nature of the pulsations in size, although corresponding temperature and spectral variations are not clearly seen.
 Variations in the diameter of Betelgeuse have also been measured directly.
 First overtone pulsations of 185 days have been observed, and the ratio of the fundamental to overtone periods gives valuable information about the internal structure of the star and its age.

 The source of the long secondary periods is unknown, but they cannot be explained by radial pulsations.
 Interferometric observations of Betelgeuse have shown hotspots that are thought to be created by massive convection cells, a significant fraction of the diameter of the star and each emitting 5–10% of the total light of the star.
 One theory to explain long secondary periods is that they are caused by the evolution of such cells combined with the rotation of the star.
 Other theories include close binary interactions, chromospheric magnetic activity influencing mass loss, or non-radial pulsations such as g-modes.

 In addition to the discrete dominant periods, small-amplitude stochastic variations are seen.
 It is proposed that this is due to granulation, similar to the same effect on the sun but on a much larger scale.